-- 1. Rapid Transition there is a sudden divestment across multiple securities in 2025 to align portfolios to the Paris Agreement goals, this will have disruptive effects on financial markets with sudden repricing followed by stranded assets and a sentiment shock.
+- Rapid Transition there is a sudden divestment across multiple securities in 2025 to align portfolios to the Paris Agreement goals, this will have disruptive effects on financial markets with sudden repricing followed by stranded assets and a sentiment shock.
 Average temperature increase stabilises at 1.5°C around 2050.
 In relative terms to the best estimate basis at the valuation date, this could have a detrimental impact on the funding level of 5% after 5 years as the larger transition risks manifest, 5% after 20 years and increasing to 8% after 40 years where the physical risks become more dominant. - 2.
 Orderly Transition political and social organisations act quickly and predictably to implement the recommendations of the Paris Agreement to limit global warming to below 2°C. This scenario includes additional economic damage consistent with 1.8°C of average temperature rise peaking in 2070.
 In relative terms this could have a detrimental impact on the funding level of 3% after 5 years as the transition risks are less impactful and 3% after 20 years.
 The impact after 40 years is 16% which is higher than the Rapid Transition scenario as the higher temperature rises begin to have a greater impact. - 3.
 Failed Transition The world fails to meet the Paris Agreement goals and global warming reaches 4.3°C above pre-industrial levels by 2100.
 Physical climate impacts cause large reductions in economic productivity and increasing impacts from extreme weather events.
 In relative terms this could lead to a marginal increase in the funding level of 3% after 5 years which reflects the lower impact from transition risks (versus the market pricing) and a hugely detrimental impact of 22% after 20 years and 50% after 40 years which shows the material consequences of the physical risks from the significant temperature increases as time progresses.

 The actuarial assumptions (versus the best estimate) include a level of prudence which implicitly allows for the climate risk and other risks to support future contribution stability and the Actuary has concluded that the level of prudence is currently sufficient in the context of the scenarios considered.
-However, any climate related impacts will potentially put significant stress on the funding plan, especially when taken into account with other risk factors so the analysis will be further developed and be monitored over time.
-A summary of the output of the analysis will be set out in the Fund Actuary's report on the valuation.
+However, any climate related impacts will potentially put significant stress on the funding plan, especially when considered with other risk factors so the analysis will be further developed and be monitored over time.

-Other risks (e.g. longevity) will also be considered in future analysis but are expected to have a much lower impact than the financial market impacts.
+Other risks (e.g., longevity) will also be considered in future analysis but are expected to have a much lower impact than the financial market impacts.
 The expected impact on asset returns under different scenarios and timeframes will be shown in more detail in the separate valuation and TCFD reports.